 Decide where you’re going to take your jacket before shopping for your coat.
 Some coats attempt to fit into every scenario as a casual performance combo.
 Each fleece jacket will feature a slightly different ratio of the two styles.

 Fleece lined jackets have limitations that make the style best used as a middle layer.
-High-end fleece jackets built for performance will feature water and wind-resistant features, but you won’t find many completely waterproof fleece jackets.
+High-end fleece jackets built for performance will feature water and wind-resistant features, but you you’ll be hard pushed to find a completely waterproof fleece jacket.

 The good news is, that doesn’t mean you won’t be able to get your coat wet.
 Fleece materials help keep sweat and rain from soaking through the jacket’s fabrics and help you deal with a surprise drizzle.
 However, when faced with prolonged rain, you’ll want to bring in extra help.